 But my good friend Bea recently told me that she repeats affirmative phrases whenever she feels herself sliding into a dark place.
-And another dear friend, Jim Duchesneau, who is about to launch his new book and songs project, called Effective Ways to Heal from Depression, Anxiety, Fear and more…, told me about how he uses a similar approach to restore his own equilibrium.
+And another dear friend, Jim Duchesneau, who published a book and songs project called Effective Ways to Heal from Depression, Anxiety, Fear and more…, told me about how he uses a similar approach to restore his own equilibrium.

 Because of these two I decided to study the process a little more deeply.

 According to many sources on the internet, affirmations are “positive statements that can help you to challenge and overcome self-sabotaging and negative thoughts.”
 One very popular YouTube video offers the following statements as the most powerful phrases in use today:

 My friend Bea told me that she has learned over her years of study with both books and mentors that the most effective affirmations begin with “I am” or “I have.”
 But her three favourites do not follow this form:

 She told me, “Everything is now!
 Now is the only point from which you can change anything.
 Keep working with your affirmations for five minutes a day, every day.
 And by day nine or ten, you will start to feel the benefits.”

 So, the idea is to repeat these sayings several times in one sitting.
 And then do it daily for a month.
 Thirty days seems to be the magic number.
 But is there any real science to back up the value of repeating these kinds of statements?
 Again, I was doubtful.
 But actually, there are some interesting studies.